Kugaaruk: Kugaardjuq School

 Kugaardjuq School includes kindergarten to grade 12.
 It is very modern and includes a large south facing library, computer lab, gymnasium and science lab.
 Currently there are two language specialists who teach Natsilingmiutut, while the rest of the staff are southern teachers.
 In 2010 many of the Nunavut Teacher Education Program (NTEP) graduates, who are locals, were to become teachers in levels from kindergarten to grade 7.
 As the only outsiders in the community are government workers, the student population is almost entirely Inuit.

 All high schools in Nunavut use the Alberta educational curriculum.
 However, one challenge faced by educators in this community is that most students read at about 3 or 4 grade levels lower than their Albertan counterparts (as of 2007).
 As with most schools in Nunavut, the school is under the partial authority of the locally elected District Education Authority (DEA), who design policy as well as make decisions regarding discipline, spending, and cultural activities.

 Kugaaruk was involved in the Mississauga YMCA exchange in 2007.
 Fifteen children from Kugaaruk made their way to Mississauga with three teachers for seven days.
 Then 15 people from Mississauga travelled to Kugaaruk for 11 days to experience the land and culture.
 Sites visited in Ontario included the CN Tower, the Hockey Hall of Fame, Queen's Park, Square One Shopping Centre, MuchMusic, Niagara Falls, Great Wolf Lodge, and the two exchange schools: Clarkson Secondary, and Hillside Senior Public School.

 On 28 February 2017, the school caught on fire, described as "suspicious".
 Most of the school burned down, the gym, reception area and high school portion were all completely destroyed, and the elementary portion was damaged.
 The replacement cost was provisionally estimated between $25 and $30 million.

 Broadband communications

 The community has been served by the Qiniq network since 2005.
 This is a fixed wireless service to homes and businesses, connecting to the outside world via a satellite backbone.
 The Qiniq network is designed and operated by SSi Canada.
 In 2017, the network was upgraded to 4G LTE technology, and 2G-GSM for mobile voice.

 Climate

-Kugaaruk is the location of the lowest wind chill ever recorded in Canada, of −79.
+Kugaaruk is the location of the lowest wind chill ever recorded in Canada, of −79 on 13 January 1975.

 On 16 February 2018, the Human Weather Observation System (HWOS), a type of semi-automated weather observing system, reported an unreviewed new minimum temperature for the month of February at -51.9 C at 06:00 MST.
 It beat the previous record of -51.5 C that was set 28 January 1989.

 Kugaaruk has a tundra climate (Köppen: ETf) with short but cool summers and long cold winters.